 As you learn from others who are different from you, whether in terms of race, gender, class, sexuality, religion, ability, age, nationality and ethnicity, you’ll develop a stronger understanding of your own history, beliefs and values, and you’ll be better prepared to understand and work with others.

-These three credits will simultaneously satisfy other Area of Knowledge requirements and do not add to the total number of credits you need to graduate.
-Only students entering the University in Autumn of 2014 (or later) must meet the requirement.
+These five credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.